 As a freelancer, we get to set our own rates.
 That means we shouldn’t be penalizing ourselves for taking time off.
 We should be building that time off into our freelancer rates.

 Of course, we can’t say “I want to make six figures and work 1 day per year!”
 But we can say “I want to take at least 2 weeks off per year.”
 If you want to hit 6 figures with 2 weeks vacation, you can do that with rates that are $50/hour ($50 x 40 hours a week x 50 weeks a year).

 Of course, you’ll want to figure out your hourly rate based on your level of experience and where you’re located (US rates are different than UK!), among other factors.
 But as you figure out your rate, you can calculate it with your weeks of vacation in mind.
 That way, when you’re building your project quote, you can use your hourly rate with your vacation time factored in.

 Now all that’s left is to enjoy your vacation—and begin planning your next!

-Your turn!
 Have you been able to take vacations?
 How have you fared?
+What are some of the tactics you used to ensure work stayed on schedule?
 Let us know in the comments below!